Compelling Conflict Resolutions that Successful Couples Use to Fight Fair

 Healthy couples fight for resolution.
 Unhealthy couples fight for personal victory.
 Healthy couples fight with respect for each other, with both people working toward a solution they can agree on.

-If there is a conflict that needs to be resolved, experts Les and Leslie Parrott, (authors, a psychologist and a marriage and family counselor) recommend that before an important conversation takes place, be sure you are both well rested, fed, and in an emotional state to communicate effectively.
-If you realize that you have been frazzled by the day and need a hot shower before you are ready to sit down to a talk, simply share that you would like to communicate, but after dinner and a shower.
-How about 8pm?
+If you realize that you have been frazzled by the day and need a hot shower before you are ready to talk, share that you would like to communicate, but after dinner and a shower.
+How about 8 pm?
 You are not saying “no” to working things out, just postponing until you can be your best self.

-James 1:19-20 says “Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires.”
+James 1:19-20 says, “Everyone should be quick to listen, slow to speak and slow to become angry because human anger does not produce the righteousness that God desires.”

-How can you more effectively communicate to hear each other?
+How can you communicate more effectively to hear each other?

 If your spouse says something to you like, “Sometimes, when you _____, it makes me feel ______.”

-Remember you are both on the same team.
+Remember, you are both on the same team.

 Try saying this in response: “What I hear you saying is, when I do _____, that makes you feel ______.”

-If you find yourselves in a conflict too heated for a sit down conversation, consider writing each other a letter.
-If you can’t talk it out – write it out.
-This technique is an effective way to communicate your well thought out feelings and thoughts, without interruption.
-It can be emailed and read separately, then once digested, a more healthy, calm conversation can take place.
-(Honestly, my husband and I just used this technique a couple of weeks ago… we’re much better now.)
+This technique is an effective way to communicate your well-thought-out feelings and thoughts without interruption.
+It can be emailed and read separately, then once digested, a more healthy, calm conversation can occur.

-It is also good to recognize that everyone has a different way of handling conflict and resolution.
-Some people are verbal processors who need to talk through everything and resolve conflict quickly.
-They are not whole until the matter is settled.
 Others need to retreat to their own space and quietly process before coming together for resolution.
 If a couple is made up of each type, recognize that a compromise needs to be made in order to accommodate both styles.
-Maybe you wait a little longer than the verbal processor feels comfortable, but not as long as the internal processor would prefer.
-That is compromise.

 Rules for fighting create a healthy guideline for resolving conflict.